Royal West Middlesex Militia: French Revolutionary and Napoleonic Wars

-Legislation was passed in 1811 permitting English militia regiments to serve in Ireland, and the Royal West Middlesex did so for two years.
+The Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland and vice versa, and the Royal West Middlesex did so for two years.
 From November 1813 the militia were also invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 Twenty-one officers and 560 other ranks of the Royal West Middlesex volunteered for this service, and formed the bulk of the 3rd Provisional Battalion, commanded by their own lieutenant-colonel, Edward Bayly.
 It served in a militia brigade commanded by the Marquess of Buckingham, colonel of the Royal Bucks Militia whose volunteers formed the 1st Provisional Bn.
 The brigade embarked on 10–11 March 1814 and joined the Earl of Dalhousie's division that had occupied Bordeaux just as the war was ending.
 The brigade did not form part of the Army of Occupation after the abdication of Napoleon and returned to England in June.
 Having been disembodied the regiment was called out again on 29 June 1815 during the short Waterloo Campaign and served in the UK until it was disembodied on 25 August 1816.

 After Waterloo there was a long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 Sir John Gibbons, 4th Baronet, was appointed colonel of the Royal West Middlesex on 11 July 1831, and from 27 December 1837 his lieutenant-colonel was the Rt Hon George Byng, who had been a captain in the Rifle Brigade.
 Gibbons died in 1844 and was succeeded as colonel on 29 April 1844 by Byng, who took the courtesy title of Viscount Enfield from 1847 when his father, Field Marshal Sir John Byng, was created Earl of Strafford.